UoA-eResearch/vmhandbook/README.md

 ### 1. Install ruby

 #### macOS

 On macOS, do **NOT** use the built-in ruby.
 Install via `brew` to avoid permission errors.

+You might also want to check the version of packages used by Github. form [here](https://pages.github.com/versions/).

+Do **NOT** use the latest version of ruby, which might have depedency issues.

 #### Ubuntu

 On Ubuntu, follow [Jekyll on Ubuntu](https://jekyllrb.com/docs/installation/ubuntu/) You may need to set up the symbolic link: